 "Well we gotta get him outta here."
-Sam said, with Mackenzie nodded her head in agreement.
+Sam stated, as Mackenzie nodded her head in agreement.

 "No, no. That would blow the deal."
 Dean argued.

 "You want to use the kid as bait?"
-Sam asked.
+Sam questioned.
 "Are you nuts?"

 "It's the only way.
 If this thing disappears it could be years before we get another chance."
 Dean explained.

 "No, no we are not doing this."
-Mackenzie said.
+Mackenzie stated, as she took a step toward him.
 "Michael is just a kid.
 I am not letting you do this, Dean."

 "Send you here?"
 Sam asked confused.
 "He didn't send you here, he sent us."